Business Processes Automation for Distributed Companies

 Let me give you a concrete example from our own experience.
 We recently created an automated system for a financial services company.
 As part of their work, they collected financial data from multiple sources, including government platforms, analyzed it, and provided financial analytics to clients in specific areas.
 Previously, this entire process was accomplished manually.
 However, we developed a platform that automatically collects the data, analyzes it based on predefined parameters, and generates reports.
 Now, only at the end of the process, just before a report is generated, a specialist checks to ensure there are no errors.

 In the department that does this work, there is now only one employee as opposed to sixteen.
-What’s interesting is that when the client first approached us with concerns about automating this process, they were skeptical that it could even be done, yet working together we carefully examined the problem, clarified the task, and only then proceeded to develop a solution which yielded a quick and visible outcome.
+When the client first approached us with concerns about automating this process, they were skeptical that it could even be done.
+Working together we examined the problem, clarified the task, and only then proceeded to develop a solution.
+This yielded a quick and visible outcome.

-Once you have selected the process you intend to automate, it is recommended that you conduct an audit to determine the best course of action.
-The primary questions that arise for company owners and managers are:
+Once you have selected the process to automate, it is recommended that you conduct an audit.
+This helps determine the best course of action.
+The primary questions for company owners and managers are:

 • Has the process already been perfected and can it be automated without modification, i.e., «as is»?